 Letter of Authorisation to authorise Kuehne+Nagel to act as the direct representative in the completion of UK import customs declarations and to submit shipment data to the UK HMRC customs system.
 This authorisation is valid for a 12-month period.
 Without it, we must obtain authorisation for each individual shipment, which might lead to possible delays and incur additional costs.
 Click here to download the template and email us the signed file.

 EORI numbers of exporter and importer

-The Economic Operators Registration and Identification (EORI) number is a prerequisite for customs clearance of goods in the European Union and the UK
+The Economic Operators Registration and Identification (EORI) number is a prerequisite for customs clearance of goods in the EU and the UK.

-If the shipper creates the export declaration independently, provide the MRN number of the export declaration (EAD) – to be inserted in the transport order – and handover the export accompanying document to the driver.
-From January 1, 2021 also required for goods values below EUR 1,000.
+If the shipper creates the export declaration independently, provide the Movement Reference Number (MRN) of the Export Accompanied Document (EAD) – to be inserted in the transport order – and handover the export accompanying document to Kuehne+Nagel.

 Customs tariff number (HS code) of the goods